Surfshark VPN Review 2025: Is It Worth the Money?

 But I honestly prefer NordVPN for browsing on Tor, as it lets me surf Tor sites using regular browsers like Chrome and Firefox, which is more convenient.

-This feature would be useful for people using college or workplace Wi-Fi networks, which might restrict access to certain sites.
-Still, it’s a shame it also doesn’t work in restrictive countries.
-If you need help accessing the web in a restrictive country, you’re better off with ExpressVPN or Private Internet Access — they consistently work in restrictive places like China and Russia.
+Camouflage Mode might work in restrictive countries, but it’s inconsistent.
+If you need help accessing the web in a restrictive country, you’re better off with ExpressVPN or Private Internet Access — they work in restrictive places like China and Russia.

 Surfshark has a strict no-logs policy.
 It doesn’t collect your IP address, and it doesn’t monitor what sites you access or what files you download.
 It only retains your email address (for communication purposes) and connection timestamps, but they are deleted 15 minutes after you disconnect from the VPN server.

-Surfshark has also had its no-logs policy audited — I’m really happy to see this, as it makes it very easy to trust the provider.
+Surfshark has also had its no-logs policy audited in 2023 — I’m really happy to see this, as it makes it very easy to trust the provider.

 In addition, the VPN has also undergone 2 other security audits by cybersecurity firm Cure53.
 One of the audits tested how secure Surfshark’s browser extensions are, while the other audit focused on the provider’s server infrastructure.
 Both audits concluded that Surfshark’s browser extensions and server infrastructure provide great security.

-Surfshark is headquartered in the Netherlands, which is part of the 5/9/14 Eyes Alliances, (a group of countries that share surveillance data with each other).
+Surfshark is headquartered in the Netherlands, which is part of the 5/9/14 Eyes Alliances (a group of countries that share surveillance data).
 But even if the authorities ask the provider for user logs, Surfshark can’t hand anything over because it doesn’t keep any.

 First, I ran a speed test without being connected to the VPN to get a baseline for my speeds: